ntmbayfield/g88-lecture-docs/ComputerScience/OOP/pillars_oop.md

 # 1. Abstraction

-Abstraction is a process of exposing essential featurse of an entity while hiding other irrelevant detail.
+Abstraction is a process of exposing essential features of an entity while hiding other irrelevant detail.

 Abstraction reduces code complexity and at the same time it makes your code aesthetically pleasant.